lukasmartinelli/nigit/README.md

 In this example we create a service to download the PDF version of websites using the [wkhtmltopdf](http://wkhtmltopdf.org/) tool.

-Create a bash script `html2pdf.sh` and make it executable.
+Create a bash script `html2pdf.sh` and make it executable with `chmod +x html2pdf.sh`.

 ```bash
 #!/bin/bash